Kong/docs.konghq.com/app/gateway/2.6.x/reference/configuration.md

 `declarative_config` property, or via the Admin API using the `/config` endpoint.

-When using Postgres as the backend storage, you can optionally enable Kong to serve read queries from a separate database instance.
+When using PostgreSQL as the backend storage, you can optionally enable Kong to serve read queries from a separate database instance.

-When the number of proxies is large, this can greatly reduce the load on the main Postgres instance and achieve better scalability.
-It may also reduce the latency jitter if the Kong proxy node's latency to the main Postgres instance is high.
+When the number of proxies is large, this can greatly reduce the load on the main PostgreSQL instance and achieve better scalability.
+It may also reduce the latency jitter if the Kong proxy node's latency to the main PostgreSQL instance is high.

-The read-only Postgres instance only serves read queries and write queries still goes to the main connection.
-The read-only Postgres instance can be eventually consistent while replicating changes from the main instance.
+The read-only PostgreSQL instance only serves read queries and write queries still goes to the main connection.
+The read-only PostgreSQL instance can be eventually consistent while replicating changes from the main instance.

 At least the `pg_ro_host` config is needed to enable this feature.